sirinartk/lighthouse/docs/authenticated-pages.md

 You could also set the `Cookie` header, but beware: it will [override any other Cookies you expect to be there](https://github.com/GoogleChrome/lighthouse/pull/9170).
 A workaround is to use Puppeteer's [`page.setCookie`](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagesetcookiecookies).

+## Option 4: Open a debug instance of Chrome and manually log in

+1. Globally install lighthouse: `npm i -g lighthouse` or `yarn global add lighthouse`. `chrome-debug` is now in your PATH.
+This binary launches a standalone Chrome instance with an open debugging port.
+1. Run chrome-debug.
+This logs the debugging port of your Chrome instance.
+1. Navigate to your site and log in.
+1. In a separate terminal, run `lighthouse http://mysite.com --port port-number`, using the port number from chrome-debug.

-## Option 4: Reuse a prepared Chrome User Profile
+## Option 5: Reuse a prepared Chrome User Profile

 This option is currently under development.
 Track or join the discussion here: [#8957](https://github.com/GoogleChrome/lighthouse/issues/8957).